 Breathing is our most profound connection to the present moment as it is always happening in the here and now.
 Taking “breathing breaks” throughout your day is an easy way to add a mindfulness practice to your routine.
-Try the exercise below to get started.
+Try the exercise in this video to get started.

 Every day, you do things to take care of yourself, such as showering and brushing your teeth.
 If you are someone who regularly suffers from back pain, you need to approach the health of your back as a responsibility as well, creating a game plan of daily activities to practice for back health.

 This should include some of the tips listed above but, because back pain can have many causes, you should learn more about the cause of your pain to determine the best course of action for you.
 For instance, if your pain is sciatic, you may better manage it using some of the exercises in the video here.

 If your back hurts at the end of the day, don’t just decide it was a “bad” day.
 Ask yourself if you practiced the activities you know help you avoid the stress and tension causing you discomfort.
 Taking a proactive, daily-life approach to cultivating a healthy body is the key to keeping back pain at bay.